murphysean/movie-night/templates/email-weekly.md

 	{{.Movie.Title}} @ {{.Showtime.Local.Format "3:04PM"}} in {{.Screen}} with {{.Votes}} votes
 {{end}}

-Visit {{.UrlPre}}vote to change your notification preferences or unsubscribe
+Visit {{.UrlPre}} to change your notification preferences or unsubscribe